 A living succulent portrait makes a wonderful focal point, and adds life to dull spaces.
 It’s more than just a vertical succulent garden, it a piece of living art!
 And the best part is that it will grow and change over time, making it even more unique.

 Want to step up your game and learn how to create beautiful edible living wall art, and all about growing vegetables vertically?
 Then you need my new book, Vertical Vegetables: Simple Projects That Deliver More Yield In Less Space!
 In it you will learn all about vertical gardening, including types of vegetables to grow, care and design tips, and how to build nearly two dozen beautiful vertical gardening projects (including a few unique pieces of edible living art!) step-by-step!
-Pre-order your copy today!
+Order your copy today!

 Learn more about my new Vertical Vegetables book.

-More Posts About Growing Succulents
+More Posts About Vertical Gardening

 Share your care tips for growing vertical succulent frame art in the comments section below.